web-extend/web-extend/packages/cli/README.md

-# Web Extend
+# web-extend

-A CLI Tool to build web extenson.
+A CLI Tool to build web extensons.